 The cycle of stress eating permeates so many aspects of life that even the most determined individuals struggle, and end up fighting a seemingly losing battle against the bulge.
 This is where ashwagandha can help as it is already scientifically proven to aid in stress management.

-One study was conducted on 52 chronically-stressed adults comprising of 38 men and 14 women aged 18 to 60 years.
-The subjects of the study were already being treated for stress and weight problems, and they were chosen from different outpatient clinics <9
+One study was conducted on 52 chronically-stressed adults comprising 38 men and 14 women aged 18 to 60 years.
+The subjects of the study were already being treated for stress and weight problems, and they were chosen from different outpatient clinics (4).

-Three hundred milligrams of a standardised ashwagandha root extract in capsule form was given to the study group, twice daily with water for eight weeks.
+Three hundred milligrams of a standardised ashwagandha root extract in capsule form were given to the study group, twice daily with water for eight weeks.
 Meanwhile, identical placebo capsules containing inert filler were given to the control group within the same period.
-The placebo capsules were kept with a cloth-covered envelope that contained ashwagandha root extract for a few days.
-This way, the smell of ashwagandha penetrated the placebo capsules so that the placebo capsules smelled just like the ashwagandha capsules <9
+The placebo capsules were kept in a cloth-covered envelope that contained ashwagandha root extract for a few days.
+This way, the smell of ashwagandha penetrated the placebo capsules so that the placebo capsules smelled just like the ashwagandha capsules (4).

 Muscle mass is an essential concern in weight loss because muscle significantly boosts metabolism.
 This is why your health advisor will likely advise you to hit the gym when you start your weight loss program.

-The challenges of losing weight require your commitment and determination as a person.
+The challenges of losing weight require commitment and determination.
 You also need to factor in genetics, your health condition, lifestyle, and several other personal variables.
 But in your quest to lose weight and maintain a healthy physique, it is important to be discerning when choosing the appropriate weight loss aids.